Preface

 Gradle multi-project build layout with:

-their contents and also reference our sample in lazybones-templates/templates/simple-java-spock-gradle
+their contents and also reference our sample in lazybones-templates/templates/java-gradle

 since they may be more complete than the basic content shown here.